Silver0034/Aria-Labels/README.md

 -   Adds `aria-hidden` and `aria-label` attributes to Gutenberg blocks to improve accessibility.
 -   The `aria-hidden` attribute is added to the block's HTML if it is set and true in the block's attributes.
 -   The `aria-label` attribute is added to the block's HTML if it is set in the block's attributes.
+-   The plugin automatically adds `aria-hidden` to the HTML of image blocks if the 'alt' attribute is empty.
 -   The plugin can be updated directly from GitHub using the `Updater` class.

 ## Usage